Publicity grips social networking

 Socialbakers a web portal that specialises in social media statistics informs us that more Indians 'like' brands on Facebook than people of any other nationality!

 So, all you would-be entrepreneurs, what are you waiting for?
-Got an idea for a better mousetrap, accessory or what-have-you?
+Got an idea for a better mousetrap,

 Forget unaffordable conventional advertising.
 Go for the new-age word of bionic mouth.
 You might just start thinking of the 'like' button as something more akin to 'love'.